LeonelVinasco/logger/readme.md

 m) When the messageText is trimmed.
 Its not assigned again to the variable.
 In my tests the method trim() dont modifies the same String, it returns a new trimmed string.

 n) The database name is missing at the connection sentence.

+o) The databasename is missing in the parameters map.
+It must be included in the connection sentence.

+p) The level of the log can be severity in any option.